LeonTrii/Playground/README.md

 # Small projects

 Hello, these are some of the small projects I completed.
-Please take a look :D
+Please have a look :D

 I decided to organize everything by year.